dincbasar/wca-carmodel/INIT_README.md

 # Undergraduate Researcher Guide

 Welcome to Satyalab.
 This document is designed to facilitate your process of adapting and start working on the important stuff as quickly as possible.
-We will first describe the environment, then give the helpful bits.
+We will first give quick definitions to describe the environment, then give the helpful bits.

 ## Wearable Cognitive Assistant Environment

+### Basic

+* __Distributed Network__: A system of computers that run specifics processes.
+For instance, your computer connecting with the Gmail server to send/receive emails.
+* __Latency__: The delay caused by data transfer from one computer to another.
+* __Bandwidth__: The amount of data that can be transferred from one computer to another in given time.
+* __Local Computing__: Your computer running a program.
+Since there is no transfer of data over the internet, there is no network latency (aka transfer time), but your computer might not be powerful enough.
+* __Cloud Computing__: Your computer asking some other computer (usually rented, examples: Amazon AWS, Microsoft Azure) to run a program over the internet, and receiving the output.
+High network latency, but more powerful / purpose-specific computers possible.
+* __Cloudlet__: A computer that sits right inbetween your local machine and the cloud machines, to help with the network latency in operations that can be computed without the cloud machines.
+Example: Amazon Alexa, Google Home.
+* __Edge computing__: Using cloudlets in the distributed system.

-### Prerequisites
+### Satyalab Specific

 What things you need to install the software and how to install them